 - contain a functional and clearly presented unsubscribe facility.

-who is authorised to send/receive and respond to
+who is authorised to send, receive and respond to

-- how messages are included in the electronic health records
+- how messages are recorded in the electronic health records

 - how patient consent is obtained and documented

 - whether SMS messages are sent offering goods or

 - what checks are made to verify the patient’s mobile

 telephone number is up to date and accurate.

 Your practice should record the patient’s preferred contact